Unleash/unleash/website/docs/sdks/go.md

 ### Unleash context {#unleash-context}

-In order to use some of the common activation strategies you must provide a [unleash-context](https://github.com/Unleash/unleash/blob/master/docs/unleash-context.md).
+In order to use some of the common activation strategies you must provide an [_Unleash context_](../user_guide/unleash-context.md).
 This client SDK allows you to send in the unleash context as part of the `isEnabled` call:

 ```go
 ctx := context.Context{